kubernetes/minikube/site/content/en/docs/faq/_index.md

 ```

-## Docker Driver: How to run minikube change cgroup manager used by minikube?
+## Docker Driver: How to set the cgroup manager minikube uses?

 By default minikube uses the `cgroupfs` cgroup manager for the Kubernetes clusters, if you are on a system with a systemd cgroup manager, this could cause conflicts.
 To use `systemd` cgroup manager, run: